davidgilbertson/react-recollect/README.md

 ```

 Recollect will:
+- Provide the store as a prop
 - Collect information about what data the component needs in order to render.
 - When any of that data changes, Recollect will instruct React to re-render the component.

+As a general rule, if you're **reading from** the store in a component, use the store passed in as a prop.
+If you're **writing to** the store outside of a component, use the store object exported by `react-recollect`.

 ---